ThisIsNoZaku/pdf-export/README.md

 This project makes use of [Apache PDFBox](https://pdfbox.apache.org/).

 ### How do I use it? ###
 Filling occurs in two steps: first, an implementation of FieldValueExtractor is used which takes some sort of input and returns a Map which maps individual values to the pdf fields they should be entered to.

 Second, the mappings are passed along with the pdf to fill into an instance of PdfFieldWriter which copies, fills and returns the form pdf.

-Currently, two FieldValueExtractors implementations are included: one which generated mappings from a json object as a String and one which maps the object graph rooted at an object via reflection.
+As it exists now, the library contains the JsonFieldValueExtractor, which generates mappings from a json object and a DefaultPdfWriter class for writing.

+The PdfExporter class takes a mapper and a writer and allows writing via the

 ## How do I format PDF field names? ##
-Field names are based on the Java Expression Language.
+This is currently up in the air, currently it is determined by how the field extractor decides it wants to name things and the pdf must match.

 Each field name is represented as a path through named elements in a tree, representing a JSON object or non-cyclic object graph depending on the field mapping generator used.